 He is a 1981 graduate of Davis High School in Yakima, Wash., and received his associate degree from Yakima Valley Community College in 1983.
 He then attended Central Washington, where in 1985 he earned his bachelor’s degree in mass media, with concentrations in journalism and public relations.

 His wife, Freida, has been a teacher in the Medical Lake School since 1991.
-They reside in Cheney and have a son, Evan (20), and a daughter, Olivia (17).
+They reside in Cheney and have a son, Evan (21 in February of 2015), and a daughter, Olivia (18 in June of 2015).